 Defining the Answer - the Dependent Variable

-The dependent variable, or the outcome that we are trying to model, is to see if John is better off topping up or not topping up the SRS account.
-To ensure that an apple to apple comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.
+The dependent variable, or the outcome that we are trying to model, is to see whether or not John is better off topping up the SRS account.
+To ensure that an apples for apples comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.

 Fleshing out the workings for the dependent variable:

 Let H be 10-year yearly cash flow, net of taxes that John’s SRS account will give him when he withdraws his SRS monies while staying invested

 Let I be 10-year yearly cashflow, that John’s post-tax cash account will give him.

 H – I = J where J is the upside (or downside when the value is negative) from investing through SRS rather than using post-tax monies.

 For H, do note that since John is likely to have put a huge sum of money in SRS, and given that it compounds at 7%, his portfolio would have grown to $1.14 million by the time he is 62 years old.
 Even though only 50% of the amount withdrawn from the SRS account is taxable, the sheer size of John’s portfolio means that he will be taxed.

 Remember that in the case that John paid his taxes, being in the 7% tax bracket, he would be left with $14,229 to invest in a portfolio that compounds at 7% return over the 26 years

 When John is 62 years old, his SRS account will grow to $1.14 million.
 Net of income tax, John will have a yearly cashflow of around $159,000 liquidating his SRS account over 10 years.